Childhood cancer

 Kids Cancer Project

-Our International collaborating partners
+Our collaborating partners

-It is the world’s largest collection of high-risk paediatric solid tumour cell lines, which makes it one of the most valuable resources available for childhood cancer researchers.
+The CCMA is the world’s largest collection of high-risk paediatric solid tumour cell lines, which makes it one of the most valuable resources available for childhood cancer researchers.

 Collaboration is vital to childhood cancer research, and the CCMA is no exception.
 It was made possible via active collaborations with 35 cancer research institutes, universities and academic medical centres.